-Lisa Mitchell is a Birmingham-based senior associate who helps clients to realise the capital value of their residential development schemes by producing site specific documents which enable house builders, registered providers and commercial developers to sell their houses and apartments on such schemes to individuals and investors either outright or on shared ownership terms.
+Lisa Mitchell is a Birmingham-based principal associate who helps clients to realise the capital value of their residential development schemes by producing site specific documents which enable house builders, registered providers and commercial developers to sell their houses and apartments on such schemes to individuals and investors either outright or on shared ownership terms.

 Lisa qualified in 1997 and began her legal career as a commercial development lawyer acquiring, assembling, letting and subsequently handling the investment sale of a variety of primarily office and retail developments.